tada/pljava/src/site/markdown/use/policy.md

 `java.lang.System.getProperty`.

-Such declarations are allowed, but will execute as if called from a protection domain with no permissions other than those the policy grants unconditionally.
+Such declarations are allowed, but will execute as if called from a protection domain with the same `Principal`s, if any, that PL/Java would normally supply, and no other permissions but those the policy grants unconditionally.
-If the target method is in a Java runtime class that Java's bootstrap loader loads, it will also not be able to exercise permissions granted by principal (because a bootstrap class has no protection domain with which the per-principal permissions could be combined).

 _Note: many of the how-to articles that can be found on the web happen to demonstrate their `System.getProperty`-calling example functions